ItsMePaulo/tutoring/COS110/notes/introduction_to_classes.md

 Notice the ```#include Person.h``` This tells essentially tells the compiler to include all member definitions in this file at the point of the include.
-Remeber that in c++ needs the header of the member class to be defined before it's implementation, this is why we include the header file at the top of the file. <br>
+Remeber that in c++ we need to define the header of the function before it's implementation, this is why we include the header file at the top of the file. <br>
-Also each function definition is preceded by the name of the class ```Person::``` the two colons are called the <i>scope resolution operator</i>.
+Also notice each function definition is preceded by the name of the class ```Person::``` the two colons are called the <i>scope resolution operator</i>.
 When it appears infront of a function in a function header it identifies the function as being apart of the Person class.
 Here is general format for member functions: